mbernste/mbernste.github.io/_posts/2025-12-21-attention.md

 When training on 90% of the pairs and testing on the remaining 10%, the attention-based model achieves **96%** whereas the bag-of-words-based model achieves **50%** (as expected, since there is no signal in the word frequencies).

 We can also investigate the attention scores between words.
-For example, below are the attention scores in the second layer of the network when given the sentence, "":
+For example, below are the attention scores in the second layer of the network when given the sentence, "Listed left to right is a white car then black car":

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/attention_example_scores.png" alt="drawing" width="400"/></center>

 Here, element (i,j) denotes how much word i is "attending to" word j -- that is, how much word j's value is being weighted in word i's weighted sum.
+It is interesting to note in the above example how the word "left" is attending most to "white".
+While difficult to ascertain exactly how this is effecting the model's predictions, it intuitively makes sense that the model is relating these key words to one another.

 Further Reading
 ---------------